 And with that, the unlikely villain of Narcos: Mexico finishes his beer and resumes his quest for a pink violin.

-This story originally appeared in Spring 2019 Men’s Edition of C magazine.
+This story originally appeared in the Spring 2019 Men’s Edition of C Magazine.